Understanding Self-Insured Medical Plans: An Alternative Approach

 shunins

-Self-insured health plans are coverage offered by an employer or association in which the employer takes on the risk involved with providing coverage, instead of purchasing coverage from an insurance company.
-In a self-insured plan, the employer or association pays for enrollees' medical care directly.
+A self-insured health plan, also known as a self-funded health plan, is coverage offered by an employer or association in which the employer (or association) takes on the risk involved with providing coverage, instead of purchasing coverage from an insurance company.
+In this case, the employer or association pays for enrollees' medical care directly.
+Self-insured health plans are not subject to state insurance regulations and are instead regulated at the federal level under ERISA.
+This means that self-insured plans are not subject to state laws designed to protect consumers from "surprise" balance billing.

 shunins